-compensation of all directors, as such, exceed 10% of the net income before tax of the Corporation during the preceding year.
 In addition, the Board fixes the salaries and bonuses of all officers.
-The fact that an officer is also a director shall not preclude him from receiving a salary or bonus.
-Non-Executive Directors The By- Laws/ CG Manual state that except for reasonable per diems, directors, as such, shall be entitled only to the compensation as may be granted to them by the vote of the stockholders representing at least a majority of the outstanding at a regular or special meeting.
+The fact that an officer is also a director shall not preclude him from receiving a salary or bonus. the Audit and Risk Committee.
+Non-Executive Directors The By- Laws/-CG Manual state that except for reasonable per diems, directors, as such, shall be entitled only to the compensation as may be granted to them by the vote of the stockholders representing at least a majority of the outstanding at a regular or special meeting.
 In no case shall the total yearly compensation of all directors, as such, exceed 10% of the net income before tax of the Corporation during the preceding year.
 The compensation of the directors are one-time director's fees and do not involve any other form of remuneration.
 There are no arrangements, such as compensatory plan or arrangement or consulting contracts, pursuant to which any director of the Corporation is to be compensated, directly or indirectly.
-There are no arrangements, such as compensatory plan or arrangement or consulting contracts, pursuant to which any director of the Corporation was compensated, or is to be compensated, directly or indirectly, during the Corporation's last completed fiscal year, and the ensuing year, for any service provided as director.
+There are no arrangements, such as compensatory plan or arrangement or consulting contracts, pursuant to which any director of the Corporation was compensated, or is to be compensated, or is to be compensated, directly or indirectly, during the Corporation's last completed fiscal year, and the ensuing year, for any service provided as director.
+In 20162017, the independent directors were given the following per diem allowance for their attendance in meetings from 16 May 2016 to 28 April 20163 May 2017: PhP15,720 per meeting of the Board; and PhP15,000 per meeting of the Board and PhP15,720 per meeting of the Audit and Risk Committee.
 Remuneration as directors: the proposed remuneration will be presented to the stockholders for approval at the annual stockholder's meeting.